SamuAES/BirdWatcher/README.md

 ● Reply to comments about your sightings and comment on other peoples bird sightings.

-● Add people to your friend list so that you can easily follow what birds they have spotted.
+● Follow users so you can see easily what birds they have spotted recently!

 # Current stage of development